elastic/ecs/rfcs/text/0042-risk-score-extensions.md

 ## Concerns

-There are two broad concerns at this stage:
+There are three broad concerns at this stage:

 1. Category fields introducing a new "ordered" pattern
   * Rather than having either an array of objects, or an explicit `nested` field type, both of which allow an arbitrary number of items, we're instead opting to add 10 explicit fields (five explicit categories, each with two fields) under the _assumption_ that we won't extend the number of categories further.
 We have a bit of wiggle room (i.e. six categories, 12 fields wouldn't be out of question), but this is not a scalable solution if we need a large number of categories.
 However, that is only a potential future issue, and we can likely reevaluate and address it if/when it arises.